Altinity/clickhouse-backup/ReadMe.md

 All custom commands use the go-template language.
 For example, you can use `{{ .cfg.* }}` `{{ .backupName }}` `{{ .diffFromRemote }}`.
 A custom `list_command` returns JSON which is compatible with the `metadata.BackupMetadata` type with [JSONEachRow](https://clickhouse.com/docs/en/interfaces/formats/#jsoneachrow) format.
 For examples, see [restic](https://github.com/Altinity/clickhouse-backup/tree/master/test/integration/restic/), [rsync](https://github.com/Altinity/clickhouse-backup/tree/master/test/integration/rsync/) and [kopia](https://github.com/Altinity/clickhouse-backup/tree/master/test/integration/kopia/).
-Feel free to add yours too.
+Feel free to add yours custom storage.

 ## ATTENTION!